jpaulm/csharpfbp/README.md

 Warning!
 -----
-Care must be taken if combining LoadBalance (with substreams) and SubstreamSensitiveMerge in a divergent-convergent pattern - this pattern is one of the warning signals for deadlocks anyway.
+Care must be taken if combining `LoadBalance` (with substreams) and `SubstreamSensitiveMerge` in a divergent-convergent pattern - this pattern is one of the warning signals for deadlocks anyway.
+The network `TestLoadBalanceWithSubstreams` is an example.
 The problem is described in more detail under https://github.com/jpaulm/javafbp/issues/8.

 Tracing
 -------